 Examples of unacceptable claim documentation are:

-Send an email to ASIFlex.
+You can update your address through the Benefit Strategies portal.
+You can also send an email to Benefit Strategies.
 Include your name, employee ID number, your old address and your new address.

 When you go on an unpaid leave of absence, you have three options for your Health Care Spending Account (HCSA) benefits:

 - You may have the deductions for the unpaid leave taken on a pre-tax basis from the last paycheck prior to your leave providing there are sufficient funds for the deduction.
 When you elect this option, you may continue to submit HCSA claims for reimbursement and to use your HCSA debit card for eligible expenses during the unpaid leave of absence.

 - You may decide not to contribute while on an unpaid leave of absence.
 When you choose this option, any claims submitted for reimbursement and any payments made with the HCSA debit card will be denied.